Updated in 2026

 Keep in mind it’s only 400 watts, so you need three of them to make up one regular space heater.

-Another great option for the highly sensitive.
-Baseboard heaters are normally wired in but this one plugs into a regular outlet.
+Another great option for the highly sensitive – baseboard heaters are normally wired in but some plug into a regular outlet.

 4. Quartz Heaters

-There are other types of quartz heaters, but simpler is better.
-Optimus also makes a lower-profile version that others have liked.
+Simpler is better.
+Optimus also makes a lower-profile version that some people have liked.

-While space heaters with fans are not always the top choice, I have used some successfully with a few days of offgassing.
-Other sensitive folks have found this Vornado series (VMH10 to VMH600) to be very good.
+While space heaters with fans are not always the top choice, I have used some successfully with a few days of off-gassing.

 5. Convection Heaters